100-m/nx.digital/doc/project_life_cycle.md

       - BPSS data: BPSS Nav pack
       - SGSS data: F7 / F2 / F1 / F5 / F43 / F35

-  * Example of factsheet (1 year of factsheet for the Main fund profiles)
+  * Example of factsheet (1 year of factsheet for the main fund profiles)

 ## Sprint
-During this phase developper will:
+During this phase, developers will:
-  * Process custodian data and referential data
+  * Process custodian and referential data
-  * Deploy Application and enable daily update
+  * Deploy the application and enable daily updates

 ## Definition of done
-  * Digital App updated every day on all shares and all funds
+  * Digital app is updated on a daily basis on all shares and funds
-  * Application is lived and first user can use application.
+  * Application is live and can be used by users
   * No customer feedback expected

 # Complementary data